-Historically, a significant portion of our total net sales have been to domestic automotive OEMs (General Motors, Ford and Fiat Chrysler).
+Historically, a significant portion of our total net sales have been to domestic automotive OEMs (General Motors, Ford and Stellantis (formerly Fiat Chrysler)).
 During the past two decades these customers lost North American market share to the New Domestic automotive manufacturers (primarily the Japanese and Korean automotive manufacturers).
 In addition to our dependence on our customers' maintaining their market share, our financial performance depends in large part on conditions in the overall automotive industry, which in turn, are dependent upon the U.S. and global economies.
-During fiscal years 2021 and 2020, the above domestic automotive OEMs together represented each year 62 percent, respectively, of our total net sales.
+During fiscal years 2022 and 2021, the above domestic automotive OEMs together represented each year 65 percent and 62 percent, respectively, of our total net sales.

-During fiscal years 2021 and 2020, we experienced stronger sales demand for our components from our major North American customers noted above as it relates to light trucks and both sport utility and car based utility vehicles in comparison to passenger cars, which was likely influenced by customer preferences and gas prices.
-If gas prices continue to remain flat or slightly higher over the next several years, we anticipate this consumer buying trend will continue, which is approximately 77 percent light trucks and sport utility vehicles in comparison to 23 percent passenger car vehicle purchases today.
-During the last 3-5 years our major customers General Motors, Ford and Fiat Chrysler eliminated passenger car production on several models in North America as a strategy to improve their overall profitability going forward.
+During fiscal years 2022 and 2021, we experienced stronger sales demand for our components from our major North American customers noted above as it relates to light trucks and both sport utility and car based utility vehicles in comparison to passenger cars, which was likely influenced by customer preferences and gas prices.
+If gas prices continue to rise over the next several years, this consumer buying trend may not continue, which is approximately 80 percent light trucks and sport utility vehicles in comparison to 20 percent passenger car vehicle purchases today.
+During the last 3-5 years our major customers General Motors, Ford and Stellantis eliminated passenger car production on several models in North America as a strategy to improve their overall profitability going forward.
+Additionally, several of our significant customers have announced plans to increase production volumes for their models of Electric Vehicles.
+As these customers start migrating over to Electric Vehicles we believe a significant amount of our current and future product content will continue to be purchased by our key customers and will be adopted in this changeover (refer to vehicle list included at page 7 in this Form 10-K).

-Fiscal 2021 net sales were \$485 million compared to \$385 million in 2020.
-The fiscal 2021 net sales were impacted by the global semiconductor chip shortage that reduced net sales and profitability primarily in the fourth quarter of fiscal 2021 and we see these shortages continuing into fiscal year 2022.
-The reduced sales in fiscal year 2020 was attributed to the General Motors labor strike with the United Auto Workers in September and October 2019 which reduced net sales to General Motors by approximately \$10 million and as a result of the COVID-19 pandemic.
-During March, April and May 2020, the North American OEM assembly plant operations were shut down for the COVID-19 pandemic reducing our net sales to our customers by approximately \$78 million during that period.
-Net income attributable to STRATTEC for fiscal 2021 was \$22.5 million and the Net loss attributable to STRATTEC in fiscal 2020 was \$7.6 million (which included a \$3.7 million non-cash compensation expense charges net of tax), which as noted above was primarily attributed to the lost net sales previously described above.
-In response to the COVID -19 pandemic in the fourth quarter of fiscal 2020, the Company implemented temporary layoffs of production workers in our Milwaukee, WI and Mexico plant operations, reduced the US Salaried workforce by ten percent, reduced salaried working hours by ten percent, allowed remote working from home, significantly reduced nonessential operating costs, delayed capital expenditures and temporarily suspended the quarterly cash dividend to preserve cash flow during the fourth quarter of fiscal year 2020.
-In addition, during fiscal year 2021 the Company produced additional finished goods inventory in anticipation of our OEM customers pipeline fill to their dealers once vehicle production began starting up in July, 2020 coming out of the temporary shutdowns from the impact of the COVID-19 pandemic.
-We continued to build inventory as it relates to the global chip shortage and low inventory levels at the dealers today.
-Also impacting profitability in late fiscal year 2021 were increased costs for purchased raw materials relating to zinc, steel, nickel silver, brass, aluminum and plastic resins that in most cases we were not able to pass along all these increased costs to our customers.
+Fiscal 2022 net sales were \$452 million compared to \$485 million in 2021.
+Both the fiscal 2022 and 2021 net sales were negatively impacted by the global semiconductor chip shortage which caused our OEM customers to temporarily shut down their assembly plants and which ultimately reduced our net sales and profitability during each of these years.
+In addition, we see these supply chain shortages continuing into fiscal year 2023.
+Net income attributable to STRATTEC for fiscal 2022 was \$7.0 million and the Net income attributable to STRATTEC in fiscal 2021 was \$22.5 million.
+In addition, during fiscal years 2022 and 2021 the Company produced additional finished goods inventory in anticipation of our OEM customers coming out of the temporary shutdowns from the impact of the COVID-19 pandemic and other supply chain shortages to fill their dealer pipelines which are at historic low levels.
+Also impacting profitability in fiscal year 2022 were increased costs for purchased raw materials relating to zinc, steel, nickel silver, brass, aluminum and plastic resins.
+In most cases we were not able to pass along all these increased costs to our customers through pricing increases.
 Another factor impacting our profitability is our U.S. Dollar and Mexican Peso exchange rate that affects our operations in Mexico.
 In the case of the Mexican Peso, the Company does have certain hedging strategies to offset the impact of the exchange rate effects on profitability.
+Finally, on each of January 1, 2022 and 2021, the Mexican Government mandated minimum wage increases of 22% and 15%, respectively which also negatively impacted our overall profitability.